Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

 ### Broker
 The Broker is an intermediary that stores and manages information about the data sources available.
-The Fiware TRUE Connector integrates some endpoints for interacting with an IDS Broker described in [Broker](https://github.com/Engineering-Research-and-Development/fiware-true-connector/blob/master/docs/broker.md) section
+The FIWARE TRUE Connector integrates some endpoints for interacting with an IDS Broker described in [Broker](https://github.com/Engineering-Research-and-Development/fiware-true-connector/blob/master/docs/broker.md) section

 ## Flow